passbolt/passbolt_help/_posts/configure/2023-02-27-configure-login-authentication-smtp.md

 MailGun provides a dedicated page for managing your SMTP credentials.
 To access this page, you can click on the "SMTP Credentials" link located in the "SMTP" section.
 Here you can create new SMTP credentials by clicking on the "Add New SMTP Credential" button.

+{% include articles/figure.html url="/assets/img/help/2023/02/smtp-mailgun-credentials-example.png" legend="MailGun - SMTP Credentials" width="586px" %}

 When you create new SMTP credentials on MailGun, the platform will generate a unique password consisting of 50 random characters.
 You can use this password to authenticate your email sending requests through the MailGun SMTP servers.
-The SMTP username is the same as the SMTP login for your account.

 It's important to keep your MailGun SMTP credentials secure, as they can be used to send emails from your account.
 You should never share your password or username with anyone, and you should take steps to protect your account from unauthorized access.

 - Authentication on Passbolt GUI

 On your Passbolt instance, you can navigate to *Administration > Email server*.

+{% include articles/figure.html url="/assets/img/help/2023/02/smtp-mailgun-authentication.png" legend="Passbolt - Email authentication" width="586px" %}

 You will need to fill your smtp credentials to match your authentication method (username & password).